jdevuyst/dependable-data-structures/README.md

 Available operations: `decElem`, `elem`, `insert`

 The above operations are based on a higher order function named `find`. `find` takes a needle and a function for arguments. `find` efficiently recurses over the tree trying to find the needle.
 At every step it returns the result of calling `f` with (a) contextual information about the search process and (b) the result of the previous step.
 The search context includes a verified upper and lower bound for the current node, by which `find` can prove to `f` that it's traversing the tree correctly.

+## Random Access List

+`RandomAccessList` is a list structure that provides efficient prepend and access to element at arbitrary indices.
+Informally you can think of it as a persistent array.

+The namespace `Data.RandomAccessList` contains `RandomAccessList` and `CountedRandomAccessList` types.
+They allow the following operations:

+- `cons` for prepending an element
+- `index` for accessing an element at a specific index
+- `update` for updating an element at a specific index

+These operations take O(log<sub>n</sub>) time.
+See Okasaki's book for techniques to reduce the time complexity to constant time.

+By construction all accesses and updates to a `RandomAccessList` are proved to be safe.

+Usually arrays allow efficient append and prepend is expensive.
+In `RandomAccessList`, prepend is cheap and append is expensive.
+The performance of these operations can be swapped by translating all indices.
+That is, `cons` can be interpreted as an append and access to indices can be translated as follows: `realIndex(virtualIndex) = size - 1 - virtualIndex`,